ansys/api-eigen-example/doc/source/users_guide/index.rst

-The previous client, for example, would deal with a vector addition operation via REST API interaction with our server, apart from requesting a greeting!
+The previous client, for example, would deal with a vector addition operation via REST API interaction with the server, apart from requesting a greeting.

 In order to compile the client, one should do as follows: